 The Big 3 Diagrams: System Landscape, Data Model, Role Hierarchy

 These three diagrams form the backbone of every CTA presentation.
-They address the highest-weighted scoring domains and are the artifacts judges will spend the most time probing during Q&A.
+They address the highest-weighted scoring domains and are the artifacts judges probe most heavily during Q&A.

 The Big 3 Are a Subset of the Core 7